Renewable energy in Vietnam: Geothermal energy

 Vietnam has more than 250 hot water points widely distributed across the country, including 43 hot spots (> 61 degrees), the highest point of exit with 100 degrees is located in Le Thuy (Quang Binh).
 Of the total 164 sources of geothermal in the northern midlands and mountains of Vietnam, up to 18 sources with surface temperatures > 53 degrees can allow the application of power generation purposes.
-The geothermal potential throughout the territory of Vietnam is estimated at about 300 MW.
+The geothermal potential throughout the territory of Vietnam is estimated at 300 MW.

 Tidal energy

 In Vietnam, the tidal energy potential is not large, can only reach 4GW capacity in the coastal areas of the Mekong Delta.
 However, the large potential area that has not been studied is the coastal waters of Quang Ninh - Hai Phong, especially Ha Long Bay and Bai Tu Long, where the tidal range is high (> 4m), and many islands do dikes for water tanks in coastal lakes and bays.

 Another report called "Renewable energy on the sea and development orientation in Vietnam" raised the potential of tidal energy: Concentrated in the northern part of the Gulf of Tonkin and the Southeast coastal estuaries.
 Potential theoretical calculations show that tidal power can reach 10 GW.